Sebastian County jail deputy arrested on drug conspiracy warrants, one of three fired in investigation

-FORT SMITH -- Three Sebastian County Jail deputies were fired from their positions after an investigation from the county Sheriff's Office and the 12th and 21st District Drug Task Force earlier this month, with one also being arrested.
+FORT SMITH -- Three Sebastian County Jail deputies were fired from their positions after an investigation from the county Sheriff's Office and the 12th and 21st District Drug Task Force earlier this month.
+One also was arrested.

 Philip Pevehouse, spokesman for the Sheriff's Office, wrote in a news release Monday that Daniel Carrasquillo, 33, of Roland, Okla., was arrested May 9 on two warrants for conspiracy to commit trafficking of fentanyl and conspiracy to deliver methamphetamine.
 He was fired as a jail deputy upon his arrest.